wings-software/beta-apis-preview/README.md

-# Harness Alpha GraphQL APIs
+# Harness Beta GraphQL APIs

 This repo contains documentation to a preview of https://harness.io upcoming APIs.

-These APIs are in Alpha stage which means they are not final and subject to change.
+These APIs are in Beta stage which means they are not final and subject to change.

 # Got Feedback?